Vanherwegentim/CompSciSchakel/Gegevens_Structuren/Samenvatting Gegevensstructuren en Algoritmen.md

 #### **How does it work?**

 Selection sort is one of the simpelst algorithms out there.
 It finds the smallest element in the unsorted array and moves it to the beginning of the array.
-The bounds for the unsorted array so the sorted part is excluded from the next search for the smallest element.
+The bounds for the unsorted array move so the sorted part is excluded from the next search for the smallest element.

 **Time complexity:**